Therapy Together Manuals

 Dallas, TX 75219

 Key Information about the Research Study: The purpose of this study is to investigate the effectiveness of Therapy Together.
 Therapy Together is a group based intensive upper limb intervention for children ages 3 months to 4 years 11 months that present with unilateral cerebral palsy or are at risk for developing unilateral cerebral palsy.
-The child and their caregiver attend 1-hour weekly sessions in person or online and engage in therapeutic activities at home focused on arm/hand skills and cognitive development for 30 minutes to 1 hour each day for 8 weeks.
+The child and their caregiver attend a 1-hour or a 4-hour weekly session in person and engage in therapeutic activities at home focused on arm/hand skills for 30 minutes to 1 hour each day for 8 weeks.
+You will select if you want to participate in the weekly 4 hour onsite sessions with 30 minutes of in-home daily activities OR the 1 hour onsite weekly sessions with 1 hour of daily in-home activities.
 You will be asked to complete an in-person assessment before and after the 8 weeks of therapy intervention.
 The first 7 weeks of the program focus on constraint induced movement therapy (CIMT) where the preferred hand is restrained with a soft glove to promote use of the assisting hand.
 Week 8 focuses on the use of two hands together.
-Cognitive skills will be incorporated into the play-based motor activities throughout the sessions.

 Eligibility: Child age 3 months to 4 years with a diagnosis of unilateral cerebral palsy or at risk for developing unilateral cerebral palsy.
 Infants and children must be able to visually attend to objects, demonstrate an interest in objects and attempt to reach for or grasp them with the impaired upper extremity.